RachelFurlong-dev/nutritionist-m4/README.md

 5. Commit changes and push to GitHub.
 6. Use the command *git push Heroku main* to deploy to Heroku.

+### Stripe

+### Amazon Web Services

 ## Credits
 [Tim Nelson](https://github.com/TravelTimN/ci-milestone05-fsfw/blob/main/README.md?plain=1) - icons for technologies used in Readme.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- Tutorial by [DjangoCentral](https://djangocentral.com/building-a-blog-application-with-django/) for help with blog development.

+- Tutorial by [Python Lessons](https://www.youtube.com/watch?v=wl4Yxo5_Cgw) for help with newsletter sign up development.

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All product images were created by the developer

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Tim Nelson for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Martin at Code Institute Tutor Support for help with coding errors..